Compare credit cards with no overseas ATM withdrawal fees and find out how you can save more money when you travel.

 Many banks and financial institutions apply a fee when you use your card to withdraw money from an overseas ATM.
 This charge could be as much as AUD$5 per transaction and can apply to both credit cards and debit cards.

-While there is a range of credit cards with no overseas ATM withdrawal fees, other charges may still apply when you use your credit card at an ATM overseas.
+While there are a couple of credit cards with no overseas ATM withdrawal fees, other charges may still apply when you use your credit card at an ATM overseas.
 This guide looks at the different ATM fees that apply and examines what you need to consider so that you can keep card costs to a minimum when you’re travelling.

 Compare credit cards with no overseas ATM withdrawal fees